 If your stay in Germany is based on a fellowship and not an employment contract you will usually be exempt from statutory social security contributions.
 You must ensure that you have adequate health insurance cover.
 Barring certain extremely exceptional cases, you will have to take out private insurance cover.
-As private comprehensive insurances are very expensive, many providers offer special tariffs for international researchers who are only staying for the duration of a research visit.
-The services and tariffs contained in these contracts are different from those of private comprehensive insurances and should not be confused with them.
-Whilst the latter are much more comprehensive, they are also considerably more expensive.
-It is very important to note that most costs incurred for illness predating the stay in Germany will not be covered.
+Please follow these links to find out which options you have here:

 If it is not possible to continue being insured with your domestic health insurance provider, you have the choice of either registering voluntarily with a statutory health insurance provider in Germany or taking out a private travel and comprehensive insurance.
 Particularly if you are only making a short visit, you can also use your European Health Insurance Card (EHIC) when consulting a doctor.